 Visit Camp Powhatan's Trading Post to purchase merchandise, necessities, and treats.
 Campers are responsible for bringing extra money if they would like to buy something from the Trading Post.
-See Competition Guide (Blue book) for Trading Post open hours.
-The Trading Post has the ability to accept credit cards as well as cash.
+See the Camp Blue book for Trading Post open hours.
+The Trading Post can accept credit cards as well as cash.